PierrunoYT/claude-3-artifacts/ROADMAP.md

 - Optimize performance
 - Enhance security measures
 - Stay updated with the latest AI developments and API changes
+- Regularly update dependencies and address potential vulnerabilities

+## Community Engagement

+- [ ] Set up a system for bug reporting and feature requests
+- [ ] Create contributing guidelines for potential contributors
+- [ ] Establish a code of conduct for the project community
+- [ ] Consider setting up a discussion forum or chat channel for the project

 We welcome contributions and suggestions for this roadmap.
 Please feel free to open an issue or submit a pull request with your ideas!

+Note: The timeline and priority of these goals may change based on the project's development status, community feedback, and available resources.